open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Instrumentation.SqlClient/README.md

     .Build();
 ```

-## Enrich
+### Enrich - .NET & .NET Core only

-This option, available on .NET Core only, allows one to enrich the activity with
+This option can be used to enrich the activity with additional information from
-additional information from the raw `SqlCommand` object.
-The `Enrich` action is
+the raw `SqlCommand` object.
+The `Enrich` action is called only when
-called only when `activity.IsAllDataRequested` is `true`.
-It contains the
+`activity.IsAllDataRequested` is `true`.
+It contains the activity itself (which
-activity itself (which can be enriched), the name of the event, and the actual
+can be enriched), the name of the event, and the actual raw object.
-raw object.

 Currently there is only one event name reported, "OnCustom".
 The actual object
 is `Microsoft.Data.SqlClient.SqlCommand` for `Microsoft.Data.SqlClient` and